tawesoft/morph/README.md

 ### Structs

+*This section is to be read in order, as it incrementally introduces more advanced Morph features for manipulating structs.*

 1. [Apples To Oranges: mapping between Go structs with Morph.]
 2. [Deep copy and deep equals without runtime reflection.]
 3. [Automatically generate XML or JSON struct tags.]